Wizard Arena™ Rules and Tutorial Video

 "Discard the highest- numbered Power card you have in play.
 Put this on the bottom of your spell deck after casting."

-This can be a powerful Overcharge protection spell.
+This can be a powerful Overcharge Reversal spell.
 Especially in the case when it would result in changing an Overcharge into a Critical Hit.
-And it is Self-Healing, as you will put it on the bottom of your spell deck, immediately after casting it.
+It is also Self-Healing, as you will put it on the bottom of your spell deck, immediately after casting it.

 Melt Hex